Tony Finau Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- In his last four appearances at The Sentry, Finau has an average finish of 17th, and an average score of -16.
+- Over his last four trips to The Sentry, Finau has an average score of -16, with an average finish of 17th.

-- In Finau's most recent appearance at The Sentry, in 2023, he finished seventh after posting a score of -21.
+- Finau last participated in The Sentry in 2023, finishing seventh with a score of -21.

 Finau's Recent Performances

-- Finau has finished in the top 10 twice over his last five appearances, finishing as high as the top five in one of those outings.
+- Over his last five events, Finau has one top-five finish and two top-10 finishes.

-- Finau has finished with a score lower than the tournament average in two of his last five events, including one finish within five strokes of the leader.
+- Finau has finished with a score lower than the tournament average in two of his last five tournaments, including one finish within five strokes of the leader.

 - He has carded an average score of -6 over his last five tournaments.

-- Off the tee, Tony Finau has averaged 302.7 yards in his past five tournaments.
+- In terms of driving distance, Tony Finau has averaged 302.7 yards in his past five starts.

-- Finau has an average of -2.669 Strokes Gained: Putting in his past five tournaments.
+- Finau is averaging -2.669 in terms of Strokes Gained: Putting in his past five tournaments.

 - Looking at Strokes Gained: Total, Finau has an average of -0.848 in his past five tournaments.